mishide/Orthopedic_Classification/readme.md

 <br><br>

 Determinination of Abnormal versus Normal results is particularly difficult with Spondylolisthesis in boundry cases.
 Over 30% of results are near the boundry between Normal and Abnormal values which translates to inconsistencies in interpretation with human interpretations.
 These x-rays contain quantitative measurements that require simultaneous comparisons to properly label, something machine learning has proven to be well suited.

-This Machine Learning model provides a validation tool by drawing on correct results, performing a statistical method of simultaneous comparisons of angles, and flagging the most probably results.
-The tool will save expenses, stress, and time for radiologists while improving patient outcomes.

 Data